Severe Weather Possible Saturday

-A potent storm system will sweep across the region on Saturday, bringing numerous showers & storms to the area.
-Strong storms are likely, with a few could be severe, particularly in the afternoon & evening hours.
-Damaging wind gusts are the primary concern, but tornadoes, and large hail are also a threat.
-Additionally, it will be very windy on Saturday outside of storms, with gusts as high as 30-40MPH ahead of the storms.
+Strong thunderstorms are likely Saturday as the storm system sweeps across the region.
+A few storms could become severe, particularly in the afternoon & evening hours.
+As a result, the Storm Prediction Center has highlighted the entire WTVM viewing area under a Level 2 & 3 risk for severe weather.
+Damaging wind gusts are the primary concern, but tornadoes and large hail are also a threat.
+Additionally, it will be very windy outside, with gusts as high as 30-40MPH ahead of the storms.

 Unsettled weather & warmer than normal temperatures will continue into well into next week, with daily storm chances, and highs in the 70s.